Jeronimos Monastery and Church

-The sixteenth-century Jerónimos Monastery, an architectural masterpiece filled with artistic elements that have been admired for centuries, was built under the order of King Manuel I. Dedicated to the Order of Saint Jerome, which had strong connections to the monarchy, the monastery was erected close to the site where Henry the Navigator had built a church dedicated to Santa Maria de Belém in the fifteenth century.
-The cloister of the monastery was a serene place for prayer, meditation, and leisure for the order’s monks.
+One of the most important monuments in Portugal, Jerónimos Monastery is the country’s most visited heritage site.
+The sixteenth-century monastery, which was built under the reign of King Manuel I, is an architectural masterpiece that has been admired for centuries.
+Dedicated to the Order of Saint Jerome, the monastery was erected close to the fifteenth-century Church of Santa Maria de Belém.
+Its cloister was a serene place for prayer, meditation, and leisure for the order’s monks.

-Jerónimos Monastery is an important example of Manueline, or Portuguese late Gothic, architecture.
+Jerónimos Monastery is an important example of Manueline, or Portuguese Late Gothic architecture.
 With vaulted ceilings and sophisticated decorative elements, the site reflects the ecclesiastical and royal commissions that characterized the era in which it was built.
-Of particular note are images from the Passion, the Cross of the Order of Christ, the royal coat of arms, botanical motifs, and late medieval images of beasts that all combine to chronicle the religious purpose of the monastery, its royal associations, and highlight the exceptional artists employed at the monastery.
-The monastery is also of particular significance for the Portuguese, as it symbolizes the age of exploration, when intensive national maritime campaigns spanned the globe.
-In the fifteenth and sixteenth centuries, Portuguese explorers reached new cities and worlds, opening up new trade routes and bringing exotic goods to Europe.
+Of particular note are images from the Passion, the Order of Christ Cross, the royal coat of arms, botanical motifs, and late medieval images of beasts that together chronicle the religious purpose of the monastery, its royal associations, and highlight the exceptional artists employed at the monastery.
+The monastery is also of particular historical significance, as it was built during Portugal’s age of exploration, when intensive national maritime campaigns spanned the globe.

 Being the most visited monument in Portugal, the site suffers from the continuous wear of tourism.
 Furthermore, the degradation of the church’s domes and walls, evidenced by the fall of joint mortars, raised general awareness of the overall deterioration of the site.